dyang438/pod-patrol/README.md

 We're going to run a basic Kubernetes cluster locally using [k3d](https://k3d.io/stable/) and deploy a basic pre-written application to it.
 The pre-written application includes an intentional fault.
 You'll then create kuBERTnetes, a tool that should be able to diagnose the issue and suggest a fix.

+_NOTE: It's okay to use LLMs to complete this exercise (we use them all the time).
+IF you choose to use one, please make note of it in your email._

 ## Setup

 If you have a Windows machine, please email me because these steps might not work for you.